cerealicious/CSP450-PodC/README.md

 > * Update all MAC address variables (`static-bind`) with the specific fingerprints of your virtual machine interface cards.

 ---
+## 🗺️ How to Use This Guide Effectively

+This repository serves as a **conceptual blueprint**, not a copy-paste solution.
+The configurations, scripts, and network parameters documented here are calculated exclusively from **my personal Prep Sheet (UID 231)**.

+### 🔑 Using My Prep Sheet as Your Reference Key
+Since every student has unique UIDs and subnet calculations, you cannot directly apply my commands.
+Instead, use my documentation to understand the *logic* behind each step:

+1.  **Open My Prep Sheet:** Review `catalan-PrepSheet.pdf` in this repository.
+2.  **Map the Variables:** When you see an IP address or subnet in my guide (e.g., `172.16.57.192/26`), cross-reference it with my Prep Sheet to see exactly which field it corresponds to (e.g., "Network ID for Subnet #231").
+3.  **Substitute Your Own Values:** Replace my UID-based values with the equivalent fields from **your own** completed Prep Sheet.

+> **💡 Pro Tip:** If you are confused about where a specific IP address came from in my configuration, **always check my Prep Sheet first.** It contains the exact formula and source for every network parameter used in this project.
+Understanding *why* I chose that IP is more valuable than simply copying it.
+>
+> ---
 ## 🎓 Course Context & Expectations

 ### The Capstone Challenge